 The second layer of feathers on the ears and tail can be Base, Accent or Secondary color.

-Make sure any "fur" upgrades have a rounded edge to them, to indicate feathers!
+Make sure any "fur" upgrades have a rounded edge to them, to indicate feather be one solid color.

 Quill Upgrade Differences